 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety.
+MCLGs allow for a margin of safety.

 Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG's as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contamination.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

-Maximum Residual Disinfectant Level (MRDL) - The highest level of disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.